slaventiysvat/Sound_Processor/README.md

 # Sound_Processor
-Adaptive Noise Reduction using RLS algorithm, NLMS algorithm for Echo Cancelation, VAD of G729 to separate noise from voice Now we can use only NLMS and RLS algorithms.
+Adaptive Noise Reduction using RLS algorithm, NLMS algorithm for Echo Cancelation, VAD of G729 to separate noise from voice Now, we can use only NLMS and RLS algorithms.
-The main.c function contains in Sound_Processor_V1.1
-You can check RLS algorithm use your own raw files MATLAB folder contain MATALB files where I created my all algorithm for voice processing and noise reduction.
+The main.c function is contained in Sound_Processor_V1.1 You can check RLS algorithm using your own raw files MATLAB folder contains MATALB files where I created my all algorithms for voice processing and noise reduction.

-21.08.2024 Adde Eigen Library as submodule to my project, I hope my maths function will be faster and more convenient.
+21.08.2024 Addeв Eigen Library as a submodule to my project, I hope my math function will be faster and more convenient.
-Also here i have Google Tests as submodule, it is cool In general, i could use vcpkg or cmake but not for this moment vcpkg or cmake will be in the next iteration after upgrading Sound_Processor_V1.1
+Also, here i have Google Tests as a submodule it is cool In general, i could use vcpkg or make, but not for this moment vcpkg or cmake will be in the next iteration after upgrading Sound_Processor_V1.1